Philosophy, Computing, and Artificial Intelligence

 The fox has "beliefs" and a "goal."

-In logic programming/agent model, as we have seen it thus far, there is only reasoning (in the form of the backward chaining computation).
+The goal is new In logic programming/agent model, as we have seen it thus far, there is only backward chaining.
 This is not enough to model the intelligence of a rational agent.

 It is essential to rational agents that they have goals.